 Disclosure: This post about how to keep the spirit of Lent alive after Easter contains affiliate links to products that I truly love and recommend.

-We’re 5 days past Easter and I don’t know about you, but I’m feeling a bit adrift spiritually.
+We’re just 1 day past Easter Sunday and I don’t know about you, but this is when I typically start feeling a bit adrift spiritually.
 It happens to me just after Christmas as well, but the post-Easter period is always the worst.
-I think it’s because Lent and Easter are just so intense for me.
+I think it’s because Lent and especially the Easter triduum are just so intense for me.

 Let’s start by recognizing something really important. a) Easter isn’t actually over.
 According to the church calendar, Easter continues right up until Pentecost.
 It’s only Easter Sunday that is over. b) In some ways, Easter is never over.
 Jesus IS with us.
 He is alive and present in our lives every day.